Georgia State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 9, 2021

 UL Monroe Stats and Trends

-- UL Monroe has covered the spread on two occasions this year.
+- Thus far this season UL Monroe has two wins against the spread.

-- The Warhawks have covered the spread once this season when underdogs by 16 points or more (in three chances).
+- This year, the Warhawks have just one against the spread win in three games as an underdog of 16 points or more.

 - UL Monroe's games this year have gone over the total in one out of four opportunities (25%).

-- The Warhawks have turned the ball over two times, two fewer times than the Panthers have forced turnovers (4).
+- This year the Warhawks have two turnovers, two fewer than the Panthers have takeaways (4).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.